-(Note Lanarkshire Housing Association hereinafter referred to as LHA)
+(\Note Lanarkshire Housing Association hereinafter referred to as LHA)

-1.0 POLICY STATEMENT
+1.0 INTRODUCTION

 - 1.1.
-LHA is committed to ensuring the secure and safe management of data held by the Association in relation to customers, staff and other individuals.
+LHA is committed to ensuring the secure and safe management of all the data it holds in relation to customers, staff and other individuals.
 LHA staff members have a responsibility to ensure compliance with the terms of this policy and to manage individual's data in accordance with the procedures outlined in this policy and documentation referred to herein. - 1.2.
-LHA needs to gather and use certain information about individuals.
-These can include customers (tenants, sharing owners, factored owners etc.), employees and other individuals that LHA has a relationship with. - 1.3.
-LHA manages a significant amount of data, from a variety of sources.
-This data contains Personal Data and Sensitive Personal Data (known as Special Categories of Personal Data under the GDPR). - 1.4.
-This Policy sets out LHA's duties in processing that data, and the purpose of this Policy is to set out the procedures for the management of such data.
+LHA requires to gather and use certain information about individuals, including customers (tenants, sharing owners, factored owners etc), employees and other individuals that it has a relationship with. - 1.3.
+A significant amount of data is managed by LHA from a variety of sources and this data contains Personal Data & Sensitive Personal Data, known as Special Categories of Personal Data under the GDPR. - 1.4.
+This Policy sets out LHA's duties and procedures for the management and processing of that data. - 1.5.
+LHA's related policies include the Data Protection Policy and the Freedom of Information Policy.